-Button Description

-Save The Save button saves the current settings for the job.
+Button Description Save The Save button saves the current settings for the job.

-6

 Revert The Revert button reverts to the previous settings for the job.

--9

-Button Description Proof Print The Proof Print button prints a single copy or iterative proof of a job directly from Fiery ImageViewer to verify output.
+Proof Print The Proof Print button prints a single copy or iterative proof of a job directly from Fiery ImageViewer to verify output.
 Proof print does not save changes if any are made or change the original job.
-Magnifier Q (Fiery ImageViewer v3) Displays a magnified area of the image around the cursor location that moves with the cursor.(Fiery ImageViewer v4) Zooms in on the image by a fraction.
+Magnifier Q (Fiery ImageViewer v3) Displays a magnified area of the image around the cursor location that moves with the cursor.
+(Fiery ImageViewer v4) Zooms in on the image by a fraction.
 Wiper (Fiery ImageViewer v4) The Wiper button provides split screen on a diagonal, so the user can see the image before and after adjustments are made.
 The user can pan the image to move the split to before or after correction.
 To move or swipe the diagonal on the image, click ctrl+alt for Windows and click cmd+opt for macOS and use the wheel on the mouse to spin the diagonal.
 Rotate The Rotation button allows you to rotate the Image Preview display in 90-degree increments.
 Note: This action does not alter the orientation of the final printing output.
 Rotation is a global setting that affects all pages within the job.
+Local Correction The Local Correction tool allows you to draw a selection box anywhere on the image to locally make color edits.
+The button is available only for the Fiery server that supports the Local Correction feature.